Enabling Monitoring of a Component or Domain

 Authenticates the registered component or domain using JMX agents.

-If you disable the PPM agent before a component is registered with PPM, then the component will not appear in Health Center.
 If the PPM agent is disabled after the component is registered, the component will still be accessible in Health Center, but it will no longer generate PPM PMU or Event data.

 To enable or disable the PPM agent, you modify the value of the Enable PPM Agent parameter in the PSTOOLS section of PSADMIN.
 If you set the value to 1, the PPM agent is enabled; if you set the value to 0, the PPM agent is disabled.

-For the web server component (PIA domain), the JMX agent uses the same user name and password that you enter in the web server administration console.
+For the Web server component (PIA domain), the JMX agent uses the same user name and password that you enter in the Web server administration console.

 For the Tuxedo components (application server and Process Scheduler domains), the JMX agent uses the user name and password that is entered in the Tuxedo domain configuration file.